 For more information on what you can do, visit www.viva.org.uk/badgers

 [Make sure to add your address otherwise they will not print your letter!]

-f there was one place where you would think that badgers would be safe it would be Northern Ireland (NI).
+If there was one place where you would think that badgers would be safe it would be Northern Ireland (NI).
 The incidence of bovine TB (bTB) is lower there than anywhere in the UK, and lower than in the Republic of Ireland.
 Levels of bTB in NI cattle fell by 50 per cent between 2002-07 - this was achieved without killing any badgers by using effective cattle control methods.
 However, farmers are once again clamouring for ‘culling’ in NI – boosted by the disastrous policy in England.
-Politicians there have now said that a selective 'cull' of badgers could happen in early 2014 if certain criteria are met.

-The fact that badgers free of the disease will be vaccinated and released, whilst those testing postive would be killed, it ignores the fact that badgers are not the main vector for TB.
-Politicans in NI would be better off tightening biosecurity further and cracking down on illegal badger baiting.
+A selective 'cull' is now in place.
+The fact that badgers free of the disease are to be vaccinated and released, whilst those testing positive will be killed, ignores the fact that badgers are not the main vector for TB.
+Politicians in NI would be better off tightening biosecurity further and cracking down on illegal badger baiting.

 Use the letter below as a template (or even better create your own).

 Send polite messages to: